-- City Webpage: A dedicated webpage to provide the public with continued access to the most up-to-date resources and information related to the Plan update, including a Plan summary, information panels, survey, and reports. - Newspaper and Digital Notices: Publish digital and printed advertisements in BurnabyNow and other media to ensure the public is advised of the Plan update and to direct the public to the webpage and available methods of providing input. - Public Opinion Survey: Provide both a hard-copy and digital public survey along with the summary brochure at City venues and on the webpage.
-The purpose of the survey is to invite citizens to express their opinions on the preliminary vision, principles, and land use framework for the Plan update. - Consultation: Attend meetings with stakeholder groups to provide information about the Plan update and to garner input.
+- City Webpage: A dedicated webpage to provide the public with continued access to the most up-to-date resources and information related to the Plan update, including a Plan summary, information panels, survey, and reports. - Newspaper and Digital Notices: Publish digital and printed advertisements in the Burnaby Now and other media to ensure the public is well advised of the Plan update and to direct the public to the webpage and available methods of providing input. - Public Opinion Survey: Provide both a hard-copy and digital public survey along with the summary brochure at City venues and on the webpage.
+The purpose of the survey is to invite citizens to express their opinions on the preliminary vision, principles, and land use framework for the Plan update.

-- InfoBurnaby Article: Publish an InfoBurnaby article to provide information about the Plan update and to encourage citizens to visit the website as well as share their ideas and input. - Pop-up Displays: Set-up information displays at various locations in the City to provide information about the Plan update and to encourage citizens to fill out surveys, visit the webpage, and share their ideas and input.
+- Consultation: Attend meetings with stakeholder groups to provide information about the Plan update and to garner input. - InfoBurnaby Article: Publish an InfoBurnaby article to provide information about the Plan update and to encourage citizens to visit the website as well as share their ideas and input. - InfoBurnaby Special Edition: Publish a special edition of InfoBurnaby specific to the Plan update.
+It will include information advising citizens to visit the website and to share their ideas and input. - Pop-up Displays: Set-up information displays at various locations in the city to provide information about the Plan update and to encourage citizens to fill out surveys, visit the webpage, and share their ideas and input.